Search studies

 • Pierce County

 SR 512 is an important east-west link through Pierce County that connects the cities of Lakewood and Puyallup.
 This highway provides a vital connection between Interstate 5 and SR 167 for residents, businesses and visitors.
-The study will identify potential roadway improvements and focus on
+The study identified potential multimodal system improvements and

 SR 516 - Covington Targeted Study